 Brazil is the largest country in South America (it’s more than twice the size of India) and thus distances are huge and careful planning is needed when planning a holiday to Brazil.
 The Brazil of beach and carnival is also a Brazil of billionaires and with that has come a substantial rise in the cost of living so you need to know where to look to get value for money on your Brazilian travels.

 There is more to Brazil than sun, sea and samba.
 It is home to the greatest rainforest in the world and the world’s largest tropical wetlands, the Pantanal.
-But more than the abundance of its natural wonders, it is the extraordinary diversity and richness of the people of Brazil that strikes you.
+But more than the abundance of its natural wonders, it is the extraordinary diversity and richness of the people of Brazil that will strike you when on holiday in Brazil.
 With a strong African influence, music and colour stimulate the senses and lift the soul.
 A far cry from Britain on a wet winter day.

 Some ideas for a holiday in Brazil